peterse/peterse.github.io/docs/_posts/2025-09-06-QEC-eats-QCSE.md

 ### QEC eats Scirate?

 [Scirate]() is an ~~online popularity contest~~ online platform that lets people upvote and comment on arXiv submissions[^2].
 It is used almost exclusively by the quantum computing research community.
-Usage of scirate is growing rapidly, as the number of `quant-ph` submissions balloons beyond what is easily skimmable in a daily email[^3].
-We can see here that QEC-related make up a growing fraction of submissions that get attention on on Scirate[^4].
+Usage of scirate is growing rapidly, as the number of `quant-ph` submissions balloons beyond what is easily skimmable in a daily email.
+I don't know what an upvote on Scirate means specifically[^3].
+To match the social media theme of Scirate, we will say a paper is _cool_ if it gets attention on Scirate, and _uncool_ otherwise.
+We can see here that QEC-related make up a growing fraction of cool submissions[^4].

 ![QEC scirate question fractions](/assets/2025-09-06/qec_scirate.png) *Among papers that get attention (at least 5 upvotes) on Scirate, QEC represents a growing fraction.
-It is a "cool" subfield.*
+It is a cool subfield.
+In contrast, NISQ is becoming less-cool even as its overall publication rate holds steady.*

-### Bonus: QML: hot or not?
+### Bonus: is QML cool or uncool?

 Out of personal curiousity, I took a look at how QEC compares to another hot subfield, "quantum machine learning" (QML).
 Even with all the hype that QML has a (bad) reputation for, the growth rate for submissions in this subfield is actually slightly lower than QEC in the same time period!
 But, as is clear from Scirate, QML papers make up a shrinking fraction of the cool papers.

-![QML scirate question fractions](/assets/2025-09-06/qml.png) *The number of QML-related submissions is growing rapidly, but this topic is decidedly `"uncool" as measured by Scirate voters.*
+![QML scirate question fractions](/assets/2025-09-06/qml.png) *The number of QML-related submissions is growing rapidly, but this topic is decidedly uncool as measured by Scirate voters.*

+## Discussion

+The clear takeaway is that QEC's popularity is growing rapidly.
+In a way, this is both expected and healthy: we expect fault tolerance (FT) to be necessary for many of the promised speedups in quantum computing.
+NISQ was the idea that we could develop useful quantum algorithms before building an FTQC, but the revealed preferences of the quantum community cast doubt on that idea.
+We should perhaps keep an eye on this trend, since there will come a day when we have the FTQCs and now we need to run something on them.

 ### Methods